weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 #### 6. Create a sphere

-Three.js uses geometric meshes to create primitive 3D shapes like spheres, cubes, cylinders, etc. Since I’m going for a planet Earth look, I’ll be using a sphere.
+Three.js uses geometric meshes to create primitive 3D shapes like spheres, cubes, cylinders, etc. Since I’m going for an Earth look, I’ll be using a sphere.

 We’ll start by defining the sphere’s attributes: